-For every book read the child will receive a stamp on their pizza wheel, and we hope that by highlighting some great New Zealand books we will encourage our tamariki to read more New Zealand based content.
-So come along on HELL's Great NZ Book Trip around New Zealand - we hope you enjoy what Aotearoa has to offer!
+For any book read, the child will receive a stamp on their pizza wheel, but we hope that by highlighting some great New Zealand books we will encourage our tamariki to read more New Zealand based content.
+So come along on a book trip around New Zealand, we hope you enjoy what Aotearoa has to offer!